-In response to the threat of HIV to our population, the 1988 Washington State Legislature mandated that a program of prevention education be presented to students yearly, beginning with the fifth grade.
+In 1988, the Washington State Legislature mandated that a program of prevention education be presented to students yearly, beginning with the fifth grade.
 For our HIV/AIDS prevention education, the Lake Washington School District adopted the KNOW curriculum developed by OSPI for grades 5-8 and the FLASH curriculum created by the King County Department of Health for grades 9-12.
 Lake Washington School District also adopted sexual health lessons from the FLASH curriculum for students in 4th grade through high school.
 These curricula were adopted with the involvement of educators, parents, and community members.
 They provide a science-based understanding of the AIDS virus and how it is transmitted.
 Lessons will be taught by teachers at our schools.

 HIV and AIDS Curriculum

 The Washington State law (AIDS Omnibus Bill, RCW 28A.230.070) states, “The life-threatening dangers of acquired immunodeficiency syndrome (AIDS) and its prevention shall be taught in the public schools of this state.
 AIDS prevention education shall be limited to the discussion of the life-threatening dangers of the disease, its spread, and prevention.”